7hat3eird0ne/yearcycle/README.md

 1. Do calculation "(remainder - initial year) / 4"

+1. Use the new number to get weekday of first day of the leap year you chose
+    - Explanation for "Special Cycles":
+        - Friday Cycle is for the initial year 85
+        - Wednesday Cycle is for the initial year 181
+        - Monday Cycle is for the initial year 277
+    - Cycles to weekday list:
-1. Saturday Cycle:
+        - Saturday Cycle:
             - if new number is 1:
                 - Leap year day is Thursday
             - if new number is 2:
                 - Leap year day is Tuesday
             - if new number is 3:
                 - Leap year day is Sunday
             - if new number is 4:
                 - Leap year day is Friday
             - if new number is 5:
                 - Leap year day is Wednesday
             - if new number is 6:
                 - Leap year day is Monday
             - if new number is 7:
                 - Leap year day is Saturday

-    - For Friday Cycle "427275316", Wednesday Cycle "427575316", Monday Cycle "427535316"

-    - Note: You can memorise a sequence of numbers "4275316", with first number matching with Monday, second with Tuesday, etc.
+        - Friday Cycle:
+            - if new number is 1:
+                - Leap year day is Thursday
+            - if new number is 2:
+                - Leap year day is Tuesday
+            - if new number is 3:
+                - Leap year day is Sunday
+            - if new number is 4:
+                - Leap year day is Friday
+            - if new number is 5:
+                - Leap year day is Tuesday
+            - if new number is 6:
+                - Leap year day is Sunday
+            - if new number is 7:
+                - Leap year day is Friday
+            - if new number is 8:
+                - Leap year day is Wednesday
+            - if new number is 9:
+                - Leap year day is Monday
+            - if new number is 10:
+                - Leap year day is Saturday

+        - Wednesday Cycle:
+            - if new number is 1:
+                - Leap year day is Thursday
+            - if new number is 2:
+                - Leap year day is Tuesday
+            - if new number is 3:
+                - Leap year day is Sunday
+            - if new number is 4:
+                - Leap year day is Friday
+            - if new number is 5:
+                - Leap year day is Wednesday
+            - if new number is 6:
+                - Leap year day is Sunday
+            - if new number is 7:
+                - Leap year day is Friday
+            - if new number is 8:
+                - Leap year day is Wednesday
+            - if new number is 9:
+                - Leap year day is Monday
+            - if new number is 10:
+                - Leap year day is Saturday
+        - Monday Cycle:
+            - if new number is 1:
+                - Leap year day is Thursday
+            - if new number is 2:
+                - Leap year day is Tuesday
+            - if new number is 3:
+                - Leap year day is Sunday
+            - if new number is 4:
+                - Leap year day is Friday
+            - if new number is 5:
+                - Leap year day is Wednesday
+            - if new number is 6:
+                - Leap year day is Monday
+            - if new number is 7:
+                - Leap year day is Friday
+            - if new number is 8:
+                - Leap year day is Wednesday
+            - if new number is 9:
+                - Leap year day is Monday
+            - if new number is 10:
+                - Leap year day is Saturday
         - Note 2: By "leap year day", I mean first day of the original leap year you chose.

 1. Offset the leap year day by same amount of days into future that you originaly offset to get the leap year, this way you now got first day of the year
     - Note: offset to get the leap year in years = offset to get the first day in the original year